Mumbai: MSRDC receives encouraging response to monthly toll pass initiative amid COVID-19

 Besides, the monthly toll pass also gives some concession in toll rates to commuters, who are daily passing from the city toll nakas.
 As per the pre-decided rates, a single toll road user will have to spend Rs 1,240 and for multiple toll roads Rs 1,500 on toll pass.

-Commuter can buy monthly toll pass using two ways --first by visiting the www.nhai.org website or by logging in to the ICICIbankfastag site.
+Commuters can buy monthly toll pass using two ways --first by visiting the www.nhai.org website or by logging in to the ICICIbankfastag site.
 ICICI has tied up the M/s MEP Infrastructure Pvt.
-Ltd., Which is the toll operating agency of MSRDC.
-Also travellers having other bank FASTag need not be required to purchase a new FASTag to buy the monthly toll pass.
+Ltd., which is the toll operating agency of MSRDC.
+Also, travellers having other bank FASTag need not be required to purchase a new FASTag to buy the monthly toll pass.

 Meanwhile, the MSRDC is converting all five city toll plazas into complete FASTag enabled lanes.
 The Bandra Worli Sealink has been converted into FASTag lanes completely in January 2021 and soon work on Vashi and Airoli toll plaza will be completed and gradually on remaining city toll nakas the FASTag conversion work will be taken up.